NtonBala/food-delivery-form/README.md

 ### Running the Project

 Project uses NPM as package manager.
 Run `npm install` to install project dependencies and `npm run dev` to start development.

+### Deploy

+App is deployed to GitHub pages: https://ntonbala.github.io/food-delivery-form.
+Deployment is done automatically from `main` branch.